Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

-# This is about an installation of Mac Os X (Catalina with Clover and BigSur with OpenCore) on a Lenovo Ideapad s540-14IWL.
+# This guides the installation of Mac Os  (X Catalina with Clover and 11 BigSur with OpenCore) on a Lenovo Ideapad s540-14IWL.
-The specs of the machine are as follows:
+The specs of the machine are:

 (CPU) Intel Core i5-8265U